How UX Patterns Create Intuitive User Experiences

-If you’re designing a form, for example, the guidelines for how to lay out a form, whether the buttons should be left or right aligned, and how to handle multiple steps in the process would all be helpful information referenced from the pattern.
+For example, if you’re designing a form, the guidelines for laying out a paper, whether the buttons should be left or right-aligned, and how to handle multiple steps in the process would all be helpful information referenced from the pattern.
 Recreating forms with different layouts each time isn’t a good use of a designer’s time.

-The actual designing thinking would be applied to determining the right information to collect, and the right flow of information of the elements.
-The hard work is in thinking about all the other design challenges that the patterns don’t cover.
+The actual design thinking would be applied to determining the correct information to collect and the proper flow of knowledge of the elements.
+The hard work is in thinking about all the other design challenges the patterns don’t cover.

 Understanding the role of UX patterns in user experience is critical in ensuring your product is usable, learnable, and following best practices.
 Understanding these repeatable solutions will aid you in learning how to design for various audiences and experiences.